Flexi Education Series

 In fact some of the things that Flexi has developed were too far ahead of its time.
 The ideas were way forward thinking but the technology wasn’t widely available yet and the users weren’t ready for it.
 We’ve always been looking at what the next trend is and right now we’re looking at AI pretty hard.

 MM: Spencer, unfortunately we’re at the top of the hour.
 I want to thank you for your time, this was really interesting and we probably could have gone longer, easily.
 Maybe next time we will.
-Have a good one and good luck in 2021.

 For more information on how Flexi software can help your company power through your accounting challenges, reach out to us 24/7.
 In the meantime, be on the lookout for our next installment of the Flexi Education Series.